microsoft/promptflow/flows/evaluation/basic-eval/README.md

 # Basic Eval
-This example shows how to create a basic evaluate flow.
+This example shows how to create a basic evaluation flow.

 TODO: add the cli commands
 TODO: add doc on how to log metric